 Phase Three is available for women who need extra time to establish a healthy rhythm in their lives before leaving the program.
-They live at the two-bedroom Hope Cottage which is located just three blocks from the center.
-Here they have more freedom, but maintain an accountability relationship with the program staff.
+They are able to continue living at the center while they transition, if they choose to.
+They have a little more freedom but maintain an accountability relationship with the program staff.

 Director | Women's Care Center

 Sherry is the Director of the Women’s Care Center and has previously served as the Assistant Director of the Pregnancy & Family Care Center and Assistant Director of the Women’s Care Center.
 Sherry has a Bachelor’s of Ministry in Christian Counseling and has 2 children and 6 grandsons.
 She and her husband Neil have a long history of working in local jail ministry, serving in their church, and engaging their community with the love and grace of Jesus Christ.